 8. Should parents sit in on the lessons?

 For younger students, there is a lounge area just outside the studio where parents can hear everything, but the child will have a little space to learn on her or his own without feeling self-conscious; however, parents are welcome to stay in the studio room if the child prefers.

-THANK YOU for taking the time to read my policies and procedures.
-They are the least fun part of the lesson, but they are there for us both to have the most successful lesson possible.
+THANK YOU for taking the time to read my procedures and policies.
+They are there for us both to have the most successful lesson possible.
+By purchasing a lesson or package, you are agreeing to the terms of my policies.
 If you have any questions at all, please don’t hesitate to ask!
 I look forward to singing together.

 With passion & patience,